provenance-io/provenance/x/exchange/spec/01_concepts.md

 So the market will first receive `1500hen,710rooster` from the buyer(s)/seller(s), then `75hen,8rooster` is transferred from the market to the fee collector.
 The market is then left with `1425hen:702rooster`.

-During `MarketSettle`, the math and rounding is applied to the total fee being collected (as opposed to applying it to each order's fee first, then summing that).
+During [MarketSettle](03_messages.md#marketsettle), the math and rounding is applied to the total fee being collected (as opposed to applying it to each order's fee first, then summing that).

 During order creation, the exchange's portion of the order creation fee is calculated and collected from the creation fee provided in the `Msg`.

-During `FillAsks` or `FillBids`, the settlement fees are summed and collected separately from the order creation fee.
+During [FillBids](03_messages.md#fillbids) or [FillAsks](03_messages.md#fillasks), the settlement fees are summed and collected separately from the order creation fee.
 That means the math and rounding is done twice, once for the total settlement fees and again for the order creation fee.
 This is done so that the fees are collected the same as if an order were created and later settled by the market.